 Ridge and Valley’s careful system of purchasing is in alignment with our mission, with items sourced as locally as possible.
-Every effort will be made to purchase items produced in a sustainable production system from environmentally conscious vendors and an effort will be made to education the vendor as to the mission of the school
+Every effort will be made to purchase items produced in a sustainable production system from environmentally-conscious vendors and an effort will be made to educate the vendor as to the mission of the school.

 Ridge and Valley complies with standards of notification thru a certified Integrated Pest Management Officer.
-Inquiries may be directed to the school office.
+Inquiries may be directed to Lisa Masi.

-Students may not use radios, personal audio players, TVs, recording devices, cameras, electronic games, pagers, or cellular phones during school hours unless authorized by a staff member.
-If these devices are found in school, they will be confiscated and returned to a parent.
+Students may not use any personal electronic devices, including but not limited to cell phones, recording devices, cameras, electronic games, or communication or tracking devices during school hours unless authorized by a staff member.

 Tardiness deprives a student of a full education and disrupts the rhythm of the class.
 Punctuality is a responsibility of both the pupil and the parent/guardian.
 RVCS understands that many families come from varying distances and respects all families’ responsibility for ensuring students’ timely arrival.
 Families with a pattern of tardiness will be contacted.